 No matter what side of the Catalan character fits your personality best, be prepared for a challenging academic program that will bring many rewards in the future., Barcelona will be the highlight of your undergraduate career.

 — Marilena De Chiara, Resident Director

-Dr. Nuno Senos completed his undergraduate work at the Universidade Nova de Lisboa and received his Ph.D. in Art History from the Institute of Fine Arts, New York University.
-He is also a research fellow of the Center for Overseas History at FCSH.
+Nuno Senos, Ph.D., completed his undergraduate work at the Universidade Nova de Lisboa and received his doctorate in art history from the Institute of Fine Arts, New York University.
+He is also a research fellow of the Center for Overseas History at the Faculty of Social and Human Sciences.
 Nuno has taught in the U.S. and in Portugal.
 He has been a guest lecturer in the U.S., Mexico, Brazil, Italy, and Portugal.
-Nuno is the author of a book on the history of the former Royal Palace of Lisbon, and has written a number of articles on Portuguese and Colonial Art.
+Nuno is the author of a book on the history of the former Royal Palace of Lisbon, and has written a number of articles on Portuguese and colonial art.

 — Nuno Senos, Resident Director